About Merino Wool

 Grades of Merino Wool

 The finest garments and products are made with the highest grades of merino wool.
 Merino sheep produce wool that is less than 24 microns in diameter.
-The finer it gets, the softer and more expensive the merino wool.
+Most wool between 11.5 and 24 microns in fiber diameter are made into clothing.
+The remainder is used for other textiles like blankets, insulation and furnishings.
+The finer or lower the number of microns, the softer and more expensive the merino wool.

 <17.5 microns - Ultrafine merino